woodcrafty/reck/docs/benchmarks.rst

     2. reck: ``r.f0 = 6; r.f1 = 7; r.f2 = 8``
     3. namedtuple: ``r = r._replace(f0=6, f1=7, f2=8)``

-where r is an instance of a reck type or namedtuple.
+where r is an instance of a recktype or namedtuple.

 Results
 =======